-If you pay a monthly fee you can ‘rent’ the service and all the technical stuff will happen in someone else’s big, well-maintained server farm – leaving the techie bits to people who specialise in that type of thing.
+If you pay a monthly fee, you can ‘rent’ the service and all the technical stuff will happen in someone else’s big, well-maintained server farm, leaving the techy bits to people who specialise in that type of thing.

-This option is brilliant for small businesses that want all the advantages of a cloud voice solution (the unparalleled mobility and instant collaboration for example) but don’t want or need all the hassle and hardware that goes with maintaining a cloud server on site.
+This option is brilliant for small businesses that want all the advantages of a cloud voice solution (unparalleled mobility and instant collaboration, for example) but don’t want or need all the hassle and hardware that go with maintaining a cloud server on site.

 2. Keep it in the office

-Some people prefer more control and decide to buy and keep the servers at their own offices.
-Which means the upfront costs increase and you need to do the tech support and maintenance yourself.
+Some people prefer more control and decide to buy and keep the servers at their own offices, which means upfront costs increase and you need to do the tech support and maintenance yourself.

 Anything else to know?

 That’s about it.
 But do bear in mind that the speed of your connection is a factor.
 The faster it is, the clearer and smoother your calls will be.
 That’s why lots of people turn to their broadband provider for a VoIP solution.

 We’re here to guide you through the process and make sure you’ve got the right set-up to empower your people in today’s hybrid working world.